Stephanie Hannam-Swain

 Summary

-I course lead for BA (Hons) Education Studies and BA (Hons) Education with Autism, Disability and SEN. I teach predominantly on these degrees but also have experience supervising MA students.
-I am also conducting my Doctoral research into Disabled people and self-harm.
+I course lead for BA (Hons) Education with Autism, Disability and SEN. I teach predominantly on these degrees but also have experience supervising MA students.
+I am currently writing up my Doctoral research which explores disabled peoples' conceptualisations and experiences of self-harm.
+I also run the Disability Research Forum.

 About

 I'm a disabled lecturer with a passion for making the courses that I lead and work on, as inclusive and accessible as I can.
 I have a background in psychology but now I come from a disability studies perspective.
 I have taught across a range of degrees including at Masters level.
-I am co-chair of Spark!
-Disabled Staff Network and have worked on a number of initiatives to make SHU a more inclusive and accessible institution, as well as helped to run and organise a number of 'awareness' days.
+I worked on a number of initiatives to make SHU a more inclusive and accessible institution, as well as helped to run and organise a number of 'awareness' days, in my old role as co-chair of the Disabled Staff Network.
 I am also the leader of the Disability Research Forum, which is a place for early career researchers to come and present their work in a supportive environment.
-Finally I am an editor of a new student journal 'Autopia' which will focus on student contributions in the field of autism research.
 My current research is focusing on disabled people and self-harm however I have an interest in inclusion more broadly and disabled peoples experiences of living in a disabling society.

 Teaching